Josgonmar/Deep-Learning-and-python/README.md

 ## PRE-TRAINED:
 In this folder there are some projects that make use of some pre-trainend Deep Learning model from the tensorflow.keras library.
 In this case, it is just a program that tries to predict the type of animal is in the input image.
+## TEXT GENERATOR
+A deep learning model trained to predict a headline, using training data from thousands of New York Times headlines.
+It is not very acurate, as not always the words hava a context or make sense inside the sentences, but it's fun to use.
+Right now it predicts up to 5 more words added from the text seed you write as an input.
+Of course, it can be changed.
 ## LIBRARIES AND DEPENDENCIES:
 - Python 3.9 (thats the version I'm using)
 - Tensorflow 2